History of Brian Harman in Timeline

 In 2003, Brian Harman won the U.S. Junior Amateur.

-2005: Walker Cup Debut
+2005: Walker Cup Team

-2005: NCAA Preview win
+2005: NCAA Preview Win

 2005: Players Amateur win

-2007: Palmer Cup team member
+2007: Palmer Cup Team

-2009: Walker Cup team member
+2009: Walker Cup Team

 In 2009, Brian Harman played on the winning Walker Cup team.

-2010: First pro victory at the Manor Classic
+2010: First Pro Victory at Manor Classic

-2012: Qualified for U.S. Open
+2012: Qualified for first major, U.S. Open

 In 2012, Brian Harman qualified for his first major, the U.S. Open.

-2012: Unique situation at the Players Championship
+2012: The Players Championship Alternate

 December 13, 2014: Marriage to Kelly Van Slyke